Tallahassee, Florida: Geography

-Tallahassee has an area of 98.2 sqmi, of which 95.7 sqmi is land and 2.5 sqmi, or 2.59%, is water.
+The city has an area of 98.2 sqmi, of which 95.7 sqmi is land and 2.5 sqmi, or 2.59%, is water.

 Tallahassee's terrain is hilly by Florida standards, being at the southern end of the Red Hills Region, just above the Cody Scarp.
 The elevation varies from near sea level to just over 200 ft, with the state capitol on one of the highest hills in the city.
 The city includes two large lake basins, Lake Jackson and Lake Lafayette, and borders the northern end of the Apalachicola National Forest.

 The flora and fauna are similar to those found in the mid-south and low country regions of South Carolina and Georgia.
 The palm trees are the more cold-hardy varieties like the state tree, the Sabal palmetto.
 Pines, magnolias, hickories, and a variety of oaks are the dominant trees.
 The Southern Live Oak is perhaps the most emblematic of the city.